UniOfGreenwich/ELEE1146-COMP1836-Lectures/content/AndroidStudioUserInterface/AndroidStudioUserInterface.md

 ## Using the Android User Interface

 - The interface is a window on the screen of any mobile device
-- Android apps run on various **form factors** such as smartphone, smart watch, tablet, televisions, etc.
+- Android apps run on various **form factors** such as smartphones, smart watches, tablets, televisions, etc.
-  Form factor refers to the screen size, configuration or physical layout of a device
+  Form factor refers to the screen size, configuration, or physical layout of a device
 - The layout is designed with XML code Special Android-formatted XML code is extremely compact

 ---